-They’re able to be at the bedside promptly and spend more time with patients following up on test results and changes to their conditions.
-Hospitalists also play an important role in the coordination of patients’ care prior to their discharge from the hospital.
+They’re able to be at the bedside promptly and spend more time with you following up on test results and changes to your condition.
+Hospitalists also play an important role in coordinating your care before you are discharged from the hospital.

-The Pediatric Hospitalist Program at CCH was launched in 2017 and it offers inpatient care for children from newborns up to 18 years of age.
-Through the program, pediatricians from Columbus Children’s Healthcare take care of all children hospitalized at CCH.
+In the pediatric hospitalist program, pediatricians from Columbus Children’s Healthcare take care of all children hospitalized at CCH.
 They also stay with children throughout their whole hospital stay, which provides continuity of care and better communication with families.